Bluetooth Tethering (optional)¶

 Your cell phone can act as a mobile “hotspot” to allow your rig to access the internet.
-This is an important part of keeping your rig looping, if you don’t have offline BG data setup, as you move around areas without known wifi networks.
+If you don’t have offline BG data setup, setting up Bluetooth (BT) tethering to allow your rig to connect to the internet through your phone can keep your rig looping as you move around areas without known wifi networks.

 A few things to know about using your phone’s hotspot feature:

-- Hotspot is a feature of your phone AND cell phone provider.
-Please check with your cell phone provider and your service contract to confirm that hotspot feature is enabled and BT tethering is enabled.
+1. Hotspot is a feature of your phone AND cell phone provider.
+Please check with your cell phone provider and your service contract to confirm that hotspot internet connections and BT tethering are available.

-- A device (like your rig) can be connected to your phone’s hotspot in one of three ways; wifi connection, BT tether, or USB plug:
+3. A device (like your rig) can be connected to your phone’s hotspot in one of three ways:

 - BT tether: BT tethering (also known as BT PAN Personal Area Network) requires your phone and rig to be BT-paired before they can connect (that’s what this section of the docs is specifically about).
 The advantage of connecting to your hotspot via BT tether is that it will happen automatically.
 You do not have to remember to toggle hotspot.
 Simply leave your hotspot toggled on as usual, leave the house, and within a few minutes (or sooner) your rig will BT tether to the hotspot.
 (Screenshot below shows what you’ll see in your network logs as you move from known wifi network to BT tether.
 Oref0-online will automatically find BT tether and connect.)
 Your rig will then use your cell phone as its internet connection.
 When your rig comes back into a known wifi network, it will automatically drop the BT tether and connect with the wifi network.